ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MODULE_INVENTORY.md

 **Class**: `GluingOperator`
 **Role**: Manages manifold-boundary transitions via reversal matrix blending.

-When the state approaches a manifold boundary, `GluingOperator` applies a reversal matrix `R` and blends the current and reversed states based on boundary proximity: `output = (1 − α)·state + α·R·state`.
+When the state approaches a manifold boundary, `GluingOperator` applies a reversal matrix `R` and blends the current and reversed states based on boundary proximity: `output = (1  )state + Rstate`.
 Includes a simplified Chern-Simons constraint check measuring winding around the gluing manifold.
 Handles the topology of joining two distinct manifold patches.

 ---